 - It's established in the Jedi Apprentice series that Padawans turning thirteen are always given gifts from their Masters, gifts with some symbolic meaning that take a lot of work to get, like healing crystals or specially made cloaks.
 Little Obi-Wan Kenobi is shocked, therefore, when Qui-Gon gives him a river rock.
 He conquers his own disappointment enough to look closely at it and see that it's a beautiful rock and hangs on to it.
-Later it turns out to react to his own Force abilities, which helps keep a mind wipe from affecting him, but when he tells Qui-Gon later, Qui-Gon blandly says he thought it was a normal stone.
+Later it turns out to react to his own Force abilities, which helps keep a mind wipe from affecting him; but when he tells Qui-Gon about this, Qui-Gon blandly says he thought it was a normal stone.
 Obi-Wan's not sure if he's being trolled or not.

 - In the last book of Galaxy of Fear, the Arranda kids meet Yoda on Dagobah, and he says he has something for both of them.
 Yoda invites Tash to walk with him.
 She's delighted, since she knows he's a Jedi and she desperately longs to know more and develop her fledgling Force skills.
 Yoda then tells Zak to pocket a flower, roots and all, and take it back to the camp.
 Zak takes it as another sign that he's the Un Favorite.
 He's later able to throw it into an attacker's face.
 Yoda didn't actually tell Tash much; the real 'gift' was letting Zak sort things out himself, so he could shed this feeling of being useless.

 - In Tales of a Fourth Grade Nothing, Peter and Fudge receive gifts from friends of their parents.
 Fudge gets a toy train set.
 Peter gets a book aimed at children closer to Fudge's age, if not younger, and is in fact a book Fudge already owns.
 Peter is not impressed, but at least has the tact to thank its givers.
 Fudge, on the other hand, throws a fit when he receives the same kind of book on his third birthday.